-- 1. The student must confer with the graduate Advisor to ascertain whether the courses to be transferred are a logical part of the student's graduate program. - 2.
-If the courses are appropriate, the student will deliver to the Graduate Coordinator a copy of the current transcript, necessary descriptive materials including catalog descriptions and syllabi, used for evaluation.
-The Graduate Coordinator will determine the equivalent Georgia Tech course and the number of credit hours accepted.
-The Graduate Coordinator will send the form directly to the Registrar with a copy of the student's Approved Program of Study attached.
+- 1. The student must confer with their graduate Advisor to ascertain whether the courses to be transferred are a logical part of the student's graduate program. - 2.
+If the courses are appropriate, the student will deliver to the Graduate Coordinator a copy of the current transcript, necessary descriptive materials including catalog descriptions and syllabi.
+The student should specify the Georgia Tech class(es) that the student would like to substitute.
+The Graduate Coordinator will determine the acceptability of the request and the number of credit hours accepted.
+The Graduate Coordinator will send the form directly to the Registrar.